giovannibussotti/GIP/docs/source/GIP/Worked-example.rst

 Next the user should prepare the index file indicating the sample names and the respective sequencing data files.
-The index is a tab separaated file with the following heading row: sampleId	read1	read2 In this example will use the sample names as reported in `PRJNA607007 <https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA607007>`_.
+The index is a tab separaated file with the following heading row: sampleId	read1	read2 Data file should be reported relative to the countainer mounted directory.
+So if the /fq giptools access point is used then the reads files should be reported like this:

+``/fq/file.fastq.gz``

+In this example will use the sample names as reported in `PRJNA607007 <https://www.ncbi.nlm.nih.gov/sra/?term=PRJNA607007>`_.
-The index file should look like :download:`this <../_static/sampleIndexExample.pdf>`.
+At the end the index file should look like :download:`this <../_static/sampleIndexExample.pdf>`.